1964 Chevrolet C30 Van

 Pollard in Frampton on Severn as he has worked on my own vehicles in the past and his work is excellent.

-The worst areas of rust were at the top of the windscreen on both sides just under the overhang where we had actual
+The worst areas of rust were at the top of the windscreen on both sides just under the overhang where we had

-commercial vehicle the roof had been used as a platform so this had to be straightened.
+life like any commercial vehicle the roof had been used as a platform so this had to be straightened.

 The hood and side doors were removed and work started on seeing what was underneath the paint.
 It was in